What Russia's Protests Mean For Putin's Opposition

 Medvedev, who in 2008 served one term as president because the constitution barred Putin from holding office for three consecutive terms, is coming under increasing pressure.

 He reaped ridicule by posting on Instagram that he was skiing on Sunday.
-Moscow journalists then speculated why he wasn't present at a Kremlin ceremony held in honor of the National Guard Monday night – but his wife Svetlana was.
+Moscow journalists then speculated why he wasn't present at a Kremlin ceremony held in honor of the National Guard Monday night — but his wife, Svetlana, was.

 On Tuesday, a report was published claiming the prime minister is paying the equivalent of 70 cents per year to lease a 10,000-acre plot of land northeast of Moscow.